subramanian-elavathur/good-vibes/README.md

 ## Important Note

 Hi there, thanks for checking out good-vibes.
-Until we reach `v1.0.0` the api might change in a breaking manner - but we hope to reach `v1.0.0` fairly quickly
+Until we reach `v1.0.0` the api might change in a breaking manner